Ishaan0601/Ishaan/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ishaan Virani
 =====================================================================================================================================

-Computer Science Student at UTD
+Computer Science Student at UT
 -------------------------------

-Sophmore at the University of Texas at Dallas.
+Sophmore at the University of Texas at Austin.
 Hoping to cultivate my knowledge of programming languages and discover new real world applications of Computer Science within society!

 * 🌍  I'm based in Dallas
 * 🧠  I'm learning Python and JavaScript